eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 goal is to keep the simplicity while increasing safety and expressivity.

 Note that most of the below are just my own made-up musings.
-As far as I know Val is the only languages with second-class references and it solves these problems differently.
+As far as I know Hylo is the only languages with second-class references and it solves these problems differently.

 ### Returning References